Nandi-Ai/Mac-find-juniper/README.md

 Nandi Team

 ## IMPORTANT
-If you have a Zabbix server, make sure to add the username, password, group_name where the switches are located, and the IP address of the server, in the config.py file. for obtain Switch and IP addresses automatically, if you dont have zabbix server be sure to add switches and ips in the dictionary named (switches) inside the find_mac_address.py
+If you have a Zabbix server, make sure to add the username, password, group name where the switches are located, and the IP address of the server to the config.py file
+To get switch and IP addresses automatically.
+If you don't have a zabbix server, make sure to add switches and IP addresses Dictionary named (switches) in find_mac_address.py, Then follow the instructions...

 ## Usage
 Install the required dependencies:

 for linux distributions